JohnMYamamoto/JohnMYamamoto.github.io/essays/smartquestions.md

 ## Bad Question Example

 The following question clearly has some issues with it, and the response clearly outlines the mistakes that the person asking made.
+Here is a link to the question for your reference as needed: [Stack Overflow](https://stackoverflow.com/questions/54032781/check-tls1-2-for-sql-server-connection)

 ```
 Q: Check TLS1.2 for SQL Server Connection